 One drawback is that Chase BLOCs terminate after five years, at which point you’ll have to reapply.

 What Are the Alternatives to a Business Line of Credit?

-Traditional forms of financing for small businesses include; invoice factoring, loans and credit cards.
+Traditional forms of financing for small businesses include; invoice factoring, merchant cash advances, loans, and credit cards.
 Additionally, crowdfunding and specialized grants are worth looking into.